'Italy scalp caps off year like no other for NI'

-Northern Ireland: Italy scalp caps off a year like no other for Kenny Shiels' side
+Northern Ireland: Italy scalp caps off year like no other for Kenny Shiels' side

 Last updated on .From the section Women's Football

 This year was already shaping up to be one like no other for Northern Ireland.
-Yet, Kenny Shiels' side had one more moment of magic in them.
+Yet, manager Kenny Shiels' side had one more moment of magic in them.

 Italy came to Seaview for the final game of year.
 It was a delayed homecoming, as such, after the highs of Euro 2022 in the summer.